Russia, China Make UN Proposal To Ease N.Korea Sanctions - UrduPoint

 Russia, China Make UN Proposal To Ease N.Korea Sanctions

-United Nations, United States, (UrduPoint / Pakistan Point News - 17th Dec, 2019 ) :Russia and China on Monday proposed easing sanctions against nuclear-armed North Korea, on condition the regime commits to Security Council resolutions on denuclearization of the Korean peninsula.
+United Nations, United States, (UrduPoint / Pakistan Point News - 18th Dec, 2019 ) :Russia and China on Monday proposed easing sanctions against nuclear-armed North Korea, in response to steps the North takes towards denuclearization.

 The proposal, in a draft resolution which surprised several diplomatic missions, came the same day Washington's top representative in talks with North Korea criticized Pyongyang's "hostile" statements.

-The North is under heavy US and United Nations sanctions over its nuclear program but it has been frustrated at lack of relief after it declared a moratorium on nuclear and intercontinental ballistic missile (ICBM) tests.
+The North is under heavy US and United Nations sanctions over its nuclear program, but it has been frustrated at the lack of relief after it declared a moratorium on nuclear and intercontinental ballistic missile (ICBM) tests.

 The North has issued increasingly strident declarations, even promising an ominous "Christmas gift" if Washington does not come up with some concessions by year's end.